 DRA1106 Drama Technique Workshops 1: Basic Practical Skills Development (20 credits)

 Drama Technique Workshops 1: Basic Practical Skills Development enhances your skills as a reflective practitioner in practical workshop environments.
 The module will focus on the foundation development of your acting technique and theatrical awareness.
 Integrating practice and theory, the module combines practical exercises with discussion, debate and research based tasks.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of either WRI1020 Introduction to Scriptwriting or one of the optional Drama modules above.